 Conditional logic is used to hide form elements until specific form conditions are met.

 Condition logic can be applied to any element type and is controlled by a switch in the element details.
-These conditions can apply to the radio button and the select checkbox, number, and calculation elements.
+These conditions can apply to the Radio Buttons, Select, Checkboxes, Number, and Calculation elements.

 Conditional logic on user inputs is simple: an input can either have a value or not have a value.